 6. The last step is to attach mounting stakes to the back and place the stone in your yard.
 Use whatever you have available to keep your tombstones in place.
 For styrofoam stones, bamboo plant stakes pushed into the bottom work well.
 For plywood stones, you can screw shelf brackets or eye hooks into the back then use tent stakes to secure them into the ground.

-Handy Tools For The Project
+Handy Tools For Making Tombstones

 These tools will help you make your own gravestones.
 I use them and they make the job go much quicker.

 Graveyard Accents - Tips to add a creepy atmosphere to your graveyard...